-These comments were delivered by "Hanniford Schmidt" on Saturday, November 11, 2006, as part of a panel called "Trade in Africa: Enhancing Relationships to Improve Net Worth."
+(These comments were delivered by "Hanniford Schmidt" on Saturday, November 11, 2006, as part of a panel called "Trade in Africa: Enhancing Relationships to Improve Net Worth."
 Throughout the comments by Schmidt and his three co-panelists, Schmidt's "stewardee," "Thomas Bongani-Nkemdilim" (actually Jack Waters), remained standing at respectful attention off to the side, prepared to perform a special "peace dance" if things became uncomfortable.
 They never did.
-"Hanniford's" first 5 minutes of prepared comments below, with slides, were in response to the following prepared question:
+"Hanniford's" first 5 minutes of prepared comments below, with slides, were in response to the following prepared question.
+The video of this talk can be viewed here.)

 QUESTION ONE: "As people interested in African economic development, we are compelled to ask ourselves about the extent to which trade is serving as a vehicle for economic growth and poverty alleviation in Africa.
 Why have we seen limited progress with respect to growth and poverty reduction, despite Africa’s richness with respect to resources which it can export/monetize?"